pcrane70/kinetic-java-tools/README.md

 The optional inputs for the script includes the following:
   * out ~ Used to specify name of output file for pinged IP Address list, i.e. pingdrives.txt.
 If option is not specified, the default file output name will be pingsuccessdrives_timestamp in milliseconds.
 The format is in JSON format.
-  * usessl ~ If option is set to true, the Kinetic tool uses Secure Socket connection to communicate with the devices.
+  * usessl ~ If option is set to true, the Kinetic tool uses secure socket connection to communicate with the devices.
 By defualt, this option is set to false.
-  * clversion ~ When used, only devices set with the specified cluster version are discovered.
+  * clversion ~ If specified, only devices matched with the specified cluster version are performed.
-  * identity ~ Identity of user priviledges based on configured Access Control List (ACL) for the device.
-Option does not apply if ACL is not configured.
+  * identity ~ User identity used to authenticate with the device.
+Each user's priviledges are based on configured Access Control List (ACL) for each device.
+The default user identity ("1") is used if not specified.
-  * key ~ The security key used in concurrent with the identity option to determine access privledges.
+  * key ~ The security key of the user.
+A default key ("asdfasdf") is used if not specified.
-  * reqtimeout ~ Used to specify the request time to connect with the device via TCP or SSL connections.
+  * reqtimeout ~ Used to specify the request timeout for the request.
 The default request timeout is set to 30 seconds.

 ```